Article by John Tribbia

 The arc run peaks at ~163 bpm near the summit and holds.
 The blowup run spikes to 173 in the first 12 minutes and slowly collapses.
 Same finish time, same average heart rate, opposite story.

 Watch a language model work through a difficult multi-step task and you notice something similar is missing from how we evaluate it.
 The quality of its outputs often does not follow that curve.
 It might go out too fast and commit confidently to a flawed assumption in the first two steps, then spend six more building coherent-sounding reasoning on a wrong foundation.
-Or it might hold form through the first two-thirds and then fall apart when the task pitches steep and the context window is saturated.
+Or it might hold form through the first two-thirds and then fall apart when the task pitches steep and the context window (the model’s working memory) is saturated.
 Or it might stumble and recover in ways that look more like luck than controlled effort.

 The difference between the runner’s rising arc and the model’s erratic path is not just a performance gap.
 It is a measurement gap.
 We are not yet good at describing the shape of how agents succeed or fail across the course of a task.
 We ask whether they got the answer right at the end.
 That is like judging a mountain race by finish time alone.